MicrosoftDocs/powerapps-docs/powerapps-docs/user/form-filling-assistance.md

 ## Enable form filling assistance for your environment

-The from filling assistance featuere needs needs to be turned on in [Power Platform admin center](https://admin.powerplatform.microsoft.com/) by going to Environments > [select an environment] > Settings > Product > Behavior.
+The from filling assistance feature needs to be turned on in [Power Platform admin center](https://admin.powerplatform.microsoft.com/) by going to Environments > [select an environment] > Settings > Product > Behavior.
 For more information, see [Manage behavior settings](/power-platform/admin/settings-behavior).

 ## Using Form filling assistance